New reporting rules give better picture of COVID-19 testing at state, county levels

-New data shows that 56 people had been tested for COVID-19 in Santa Cruz County as of Sunday, with two of those people testing positive for the disease.
+New data shows that at least 56 people had been tested for COVID-19 in Santa Cruz County as of Sunday, with two of those people testing positive for the disease.

 The new numbers include tests that were sent to both to the state or private laboratories, according to the Arizona Department of Health Services.
 The agency had previously reported only the number of tests performed at the state laboratory, since private labs were not required to report the total number of patient samples they tested – just those that came back positive.